wn1/LNotes/README.md

 - Build project in Android Studio and install on your Android device.

-Support Andoid up from 4.0 (API 14) inclusive
+Support Andoid 4.0 (API 14) and above

 ## Table of Contents